 Gold #26-30: Vol. 6: Til Death Do Us Part

-Likely also collects the Wedding Special
+Also collects X-Men Wedding Special

 Red #1-5 & Annual 1: Vol. 1: The Hate Machine

 The first arc of Red flashes forward over three months from the end of Phoenix Resurrection, placing it farther ahead of the other titles released at the same time.
+Gambit is a team member, and presumably is here after returning from his honeymoon mission in Mr. & Mrs. X.